jzerbe/jzerbe.github.com/_posts/2010-07-19-centos-5-5-imagemagick-install-php-module.md

     - `/etc/init.d/httpd restart`
 7. check to see if it was installed: `php -m | grep imagick`

-Now let's check to see if imagemagick "works".
+Now let\'s check to see if imagemagick works.
 Create a .php file on the server and access it with your web browser.
 Excerpted from <http://www.astahost.com/info.php/Find-Test-Imagemagick-Php_t18769.html>.

     <html> <head> <title>Test for ImageMagick</title> </head>